RaiSMel/pokedex/README.md

 ```
 git checkout -b <nome_branch>
 ```
-3. Then make the changes and save:
+3. Then make the changes (dont forget to place yourself as a collaborator on the readme.md) and save:
 ```
 git commit -m '<mensagem_commit>'
 ```